How to enjoy two days in magnificent Montreal

 Friday – Arrival

-Check in to your chic suite at Le Place d’Armes Hotel and Suites.
+Another excellent and central option is Le Place d’Armes Hotel and Suites.
 This 19th-century neoclassical hotel is perfectly located in easy walking distance of the many amenities of Old Montréal, including Notre Dame Basilica and the Old Port.
-You’re also just blocks away from the efficient Metro system.
-Le Place d’Armes is also super family-friendly.
-Its Kids in the City package come with a concierge who can tailor child-friendly activities for your family.
+It’s also very family-friendly, with Kids in the City package that comes with a concierge who can tailor child-friendly activities for your family.

 Find short and long-term rental accommodation in Montreal